zoezhang926/SolarMartSim/README.md

 ## Click [here](http://3.129.89.45:8080/) to see the **AWS live demo** ✌

+Let this app to help you make better decision.

 require python2.7 envirenment for back-end solar simulation module.
 <br>
 python2 modules requirement: